 - You can make the cake less flat if you are using a long cake tin, by not filling the tin completely with the mixture.
 Put something on one side so you can make the cake tin smaller.

-- The use of raw eggs is not recommended for vulnerable groups, such as children up to five years of age, the elderly with reduced resistance, the sick and pregnant women.
+- The use of raw eggs is not recommended for vulnerable groups, such as children up to five years of age, the elderly with reduced resistance, and sick and pregnant women.
 Replace the raw eggs with vanilla custard or banana.

 - Biscuits: replace the biscuits with some other biscuits or chocolate cookies.